grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 ## obj ingester.container

 `container` is a convenience field that can be used to modify the ingester container.

+## obj ingester.persistentVolumeClaim

+`persistentVolumeClaim` is a convenience field that can be used to modify the ingester PersistentVolumeClaim.
+It is recommended to use a fast storage class.

 ## obj ingester.podDisruptionBudget